Hsun-Yu/Hsun-Yu.github.io/_pages/about.md

 🎯
 ======
 **I am actively seeking a semester project at EPFL starting in September 2025.
-If you're interested in collaborating, feel free to reach out!**
+If there are any suitable opportunities, please reach out!**

 🗞️ Recent News
 ======